-A mistake that many players make, especially beginners, is defaulting to one of two different strategies – which really aren’t strategies at all.
+A mistake that many players make, especially beginners, is defaulting to one of two different strategies – which aren’t strategies at all.

 They either go all in:

 2) When they have no hand at all.

 Those are both easy tells to spot for other players and if you wind up with a monster hand and a short stack, you will lose your shirt.

 Here are 4 of the essential Poker all in strategies to master.

 You will also like: 10 Amazing Tips for a Successful Poker All-in Strategy